-Traveling with diabetes can be very overwhelming!
-One of the key things to managing diabetes well is staying consistent in your daily routines… and when you’re traveling, life is anything but consistent right?!
-BUT, traveling with diabetes doesn’t have to be super scary.
+Traveling with diabetes can be very overwhelming, but traveling with diabetes doesn’t have to be super scary.
 You should definitely chat with your doctor and other healthcare providers and get their recommendations and tips before traveling, but also make sure to keep reading for some not so common recommendations that you may not get on a handout from your doctor.

 I’m giving you my tips after living (and traveling) with diabetes for almost 28 years… AND I’ve interviewed some of my favorite dietitians for their tips as well!

 Some of the more common recommendations when traveling with diabetes that you’ll see on almost any handout include:

 - Pack lots of snacks

 - Stay hydrated